 - 1) Roof drains and cap membrane seams must be offset from each other at least 300 mm (12"), measured from the edge of the drain. - 2) All insert-type drains shall be connected to internal leaders using only mechanical compression type seals.
-"O"- rings, mastics and caulking are not acceptable methods for sealing these types of drains to leaders. - 3) All clamping rings and strainers must be unbroken, properly seated and fully secured. - 4) When a 2-part liquid membrane flashing is specified for reinforcement of drain sumps, the liquid membrane flashing must continuously cover the sides of the sump, overlapping both the sump bottom and the roof field by at least 100 mm (4"). - 5) When a roof supports overburden or is secured with ballast, drains must be installed together with a surrounding ballast guard that promotes water flow.
+"O"- rings, mastics and caulking are not acceptable methods for sealing these types of drains to leaders. - 3) All clamping rings and strainers must be - 1) unbroken, properly seated and fully secured, and - 2) installed immediately after application of the membrane. - 4) When a 2-part liquid membrane flashing is specified for reinforcement of drain sumps, the liquid membrane flashing must continuously cover the sides of the sump, overlapping both the sump bottom and the roof field by at least 100 mm (4"). - 5) When a roof supports overburden or is secured with ballast, drains must be installed together with a surrounding ballast guard that promotes water flow.
 This requirement is in addition to the requirement for a separation space required for Vegetated Roof Systems.
 See also 14.1.2.2.3 (6).